Dutch speed skater Jan Blokhuijsen ignites backlash after telling South Koreans to 'please treat dogs better'

 "I want to apologize to the Korean people.
 It was not my intention to insult you and your country.
 I care about the welfare of animals in general," Blokhuijsen tweeted.
 "And [I] hope we can make this a better place for both of us.
 I enjoy this Olympic Games and like to thank you for your hospitality."

-Koreans have been eating dog for thousands of years, but the majority of the country’s population stopped the practice.
+Koreans have been eating dog meat for thousands of years, but the majority of the country’s population stopped the practice.
 Many older Koreans believe dog meat aids virility, though younger citizens are largely either against the practice or indifferent to it.

-Blokhuijsen was also forced to apologize after he and speedskating teammates Sven Kramer, Patrick Roest and Koen Verwij threw a giant mock medal into a crowd at the Holland Heineken House Wednesday night.
-The medal throwing was a ceremony to mark the team’s third-place finish.
+Blokhuijsen was also forced to apologize after he and speedskating teammates Sven Kramer, Patrick Roest and Koen Verwij threw a giant mock medal into a crowd during a ceremony at the Holland Heineken House Wednesday to mark the team’s third-place finish.

 Two female fans were injured.

-The team released a joint statement: "Fortunately, things are going well with both ladies considering the circumstances, even though it was a shock to them.
-Let it be clear we never had any intention to cause this."
+"Fortunately, things are going well with both ladies considering the circumstances, even though it was a shock to them.
+Let it be clear we never had any intention to cause this," the statement read.

 The Associated Press contributed to this report.